m-reiter/klima/INSTALL_en.md

 I'm happy that you're interested in my humidity controlled cellar ventilation project.
 I'll also be happy to help you implement it to the best of my abilities.
 I must stress, however, that this project comes with NO WARRANTIES, EXPRESS, IMPLIED, OR OTHERWISE, WHATSOEVER.
 If you fail to get it running, if it annoys your cat, even if it burns your house down, or causes any other damage, it's entirely your responsibility.
 I've programmed this as best I could and have had it running productively for over a year now without any problems.
 However, EVERYTHING YOU DO IS AT YOUR OWN RISK.

-In this sense:
+In this spirit:

 **Good luck and have fun!**

-These instructions are based on installtion notes by user YoYo from the german Raspberry Pi Forum.
+These instructions are based on installation notes by user YoYo from the german Raspberry Pi Forum.

 Functional principle
 --------------------